MahmoodAhmed95/Pong-Game/README.md

 Future improvements

-    Playing VS computer - let the player compete the computer.
+    Playing VS computer - let the player compete against the computer.
-    Designing - new design to the game to be more special.
+    Designing - introduce a new design to the game to make it more visually appealing.
-    Playing Online - connect the game to the internet to let the player challenge other player online.
+    Playing Online - connect the game to the internet to let players challenge other players online.
-    Leader board - developing feature to give the winner player online xp so he can compete globally and be the board leader.
+    Leaderboard - develop a feature that gives the winning player online XP so they can compete globally and be the leaderboard leader.

 Author

 Mahmood Ahmed

-- Explain the technical challenges?
-  The technical challenges of this project include accurately calculating the ball's movement and ensuring that it rebounds correctly.
-  1-the calculation to move the ball in the court 2-how to let the ball rebound when it hit the rackets

-- Explain which improvements you might make?
-  1-I might improve the design
-  2- add option to play VS computer